eddyzow/PomodoroTimer/README.md

 # PomodoroTimer
 *i need to study and don't know how!*

+I've struggled with autism in early childhood and ADHD my entire life.
+It goes without saying that studying has never been the easiest thing for me.
+I've always been keen on finding interesting ways to improve study habits as a result!
+One of these strategies is the Pomodoro Timer, a special study method that involves 25 minutes of work and then 5 minutes of break.
+There's also the 52/17 method, which gives a 17-minute break after 52 minutes of studying.
+After not enjoying having to use a Pomodoro Timer on some random online websites, I decided that a beautiful physical device to allow me to use the Pomodoro Timer effectively would be a very cool thing to build for Highway!
+I decided to use a TFT LCD screen because I've never done any hardware work with displays nor have I done any work with SPI communication devices.
+This is the first of those for me!

+Behold PomodoroTimer!
 A simple pomodoro timer with time adjustment function, swap between modes (normal, extended break, 52/17), and alarm.
 Powered by an Arduino Nano and contains minimalistic controls: just three momentary pushbutton switches and an EC11 rotary encoder on the side.
 Timer is shown through a 4.0" TFT LCD screen.
 Custom firmware written in Arduino.
 The entire design was created in Onshape CAD!
 Created for Hack Club's Highway program.

 # Design Photos